About

 The objects I photograph were designed to perform — to carry load, transfer force, contain pressure, and move.
 That their makers could not separate performance from form is the central fact of this work.

 The project is organized across three bodies of work.
-Iron and Speed examines the material character and formal geometry of machinery — objects whose visual authority derives directly from the demands placed upon them.
-Designed Objects approaches vehicles as evidence of design philosophy and manufacturing culture, treating the surfaces, interiors, and mechanicals of automobiles as physical arguments about the relationship between engineering and form.
-Engineered Space reads the geometry of industrial and modernist built structures as abstract composition — finding in frames, and structure the same formal intelligence visible at the scale of a rivet or a valve.
+Iron & Speed examines the material character and formal geometry of machinery — engines, propulsion systems, and mechanical assemblies whose visual authority derives directly from the demands placed upon them.
+Designed Objects approaches vehicles and instruments — automobiles, aircraft, marine vessels, and the precision tools that made them — as evidence of design philosophy and manufacturing culture, treating hulls, airframes, and mechanicals as physical arguments about the relationship between engineering and form.
+Engineered Space reads the geometry of industrial and modernist built structures — dry docks, fabrication halls, gantries, frames — as abstract composition, finding in structure the same formal intelligence visible at the scale of a rivet or a valve.

-The work is made in the tradition of Düsseldorf School — specifically, the typological practice of Bernd and Hilla Becher, and the industrial photography of Chris Payne.
-Their work remains the clearest articulation of what this kind of photography is for: to demonstrate that the most rigorous formal decisions are often made not by artists, but by engineers.
+The work is made in the tradition of the American Precisionists — Charles Sheeler, whose photographs of the Rouge remain the standard against which industrial form is measured — and the typological practice of Bernd and Hilla Becher, with the contemporary industrial photography of Christopher Payne.
+Their work remains the clearest articulation of what this kind of photography is for.

 The camera works from ground level, on a tripod, in available light.
 Discipline as method.
 Clarity as intent.